MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bypass-custom-business-logic.md

 ### Frequently asked questions about bypassing Power Automate flows (FAQ)

 Following are frequently asked questions about using the `SuppressCallbackRegistrationExpanderJob` optional parameter to bypass Power Automate flows.
-#### Is there a specific privilege that calling users must have?
+#### Do users need a special privilege?

 No. Unlike [Bypass Synchronous Logic](#bypass-synchronous-logic), no special privilege is required.

-#### If my client application uses this optional parameter, will it also be applied by any plug-ins registered against the operation?
+#### If my client application uses this optional parameter, will any operations performed by plug-ins registered against the operation also apply it?

 No. The parameter isn't passed through to any operations performed by plug-ins that are registered for the events that occur because of requests from your client application.
 If you want to bypass flows for operations performed by plug-ins, you must use the `SuppressCallbackRegistrationExpanderJob` optional parameter in your plug-in code.